puolid/docker-example/README.md

 ### Docker-compose

 Running containers with docker compose is pretty straight forward.
-To understand the [logic behind docker-compose.yml file](https://docs.docker.com/compose/compose-file/) which is used to run our containers I recommend to get containers running without compose first if you havent already done it.
+To understand the [logic behind docker-compose.yml file](https://docs.docker.com/compose/compose-file/) which is used to run our containers I recommend to get containers running without compose first if you haven't already done it.

 #### Docker-compose

-To run this example project on [docker compose](https://docs.docker.com/compose/) you need just first to build image of our Apache-PHP container.
+To run this example project on [docker-compose](https://docs.docker.com/compose/) you need just first to build an image of our Apache-PHP container.

 To build our image type following command:
 ``` bash